jonnaro/5C-Data/README.md

 # 5C-Data
 5C analytics-related scripts used for data analysis

-## Background
+## Things you should know

-A collection of R Scripts used to run general analysis against the 5C data set.
+Running these scripts requires the use of a 5C SQLite file, which should be contained within /data.